Vail Ski Guide: Plan a Winter Getaway in Colorado

-Vail is located only 30 miles from the Eagle County Regional Airport and 100 miles west of Denver International Airport.
-Eagle County Regional Airport provides non-stop flights from over a dozen cities in the winter.
+Vail is located only 30 miles from Eagle County Regional Airport and 100 miles west of Denver International Airport.
+Eagle County Regional Airport provides non-stop flights from over a dozen cities during winter.
 Cities include Chicago, Houston, Miami and New York’s JFK, to name a few.
 Meanwhile, Denver International has over 750 daily flights from over 150 destinations in the U.S.

-Once landed, rent a car and drive to the area or benefit from free public bus transportation.
+Once landed, rent a car and drive or benefit from free public bus transportation.
 Eagle County ECO Transit also offers a bus service between Vail, Beaver Creek and throughout Eagle County.
-For those renting, Vail has several different short-term parking, many spots in covered structures.
-Guests also have parking pass options, which may save time and money.
+For those renting, Vail has different short-term parking, many spots in covered structures.
+Guests also have parking pass options, which save time and money.